Hook Lifecycle

 You call

 POST /hooks with a path, payload, and a time.
 The hook is immediately committed to a durable message queue before the API returns 201.
-This guarantees your hook is safely accepted even during traffic spikes or database maintenance.Persist
+This guarantees your hook is safely accepted even during traffic spikes or database maintenance.2

 The hook is pulled off the queue and written to a high-availability PostgreSQL cluster for long-term tracking and dashboard visibility.